The Sand Pebbles (novel): Reception and review

 It was serialized in The Saturday Evening Post for the three issues from November 17, 1962, through December 1, 1962.
 The author had completed it in May 1962, just in time to enter it in the 1963 Harper Prize Novel Contest.
 Not only was it picked over 544 other entries for the $10,000 first prize and accepted for publication by Harper & Row, but also it was chosen as the following January's Book-of-the-Month Club selection.

 References in popular culture

 In the TV series For All Mankind, the character Ed Baldwin reads to his grandson Alex from The Sand Pebbles in the episode named "Legacy" (season 4 episode 8).
+Then in season 5 episode 4, Alex finds the book in Ed's stuff.